-Get the Most Safety and Most Return on Business Cash Reserves with AMMA™ by ADM
+Get Safety and Competitive Returns on Business Cash Reserves with AMMA™ by ADM

 Companies that keep significant cash reserves can gain an advantage over their competition by investing those funds with ADM.
-With our American Money Market Account™ [AMMA™], businesses get full FDIC protection and the most return for their cash reserves – even for very large balances that exceed traditional FDIC limits.
-We accomplish this by spreading business deposits across our nationwide network of community banks that compete for business deposits.
+With our American Money Market Account™ [AMMA™], businesses get access to full FDIC / NCUA protection and nationally competitive returns for their cash reserves – even for very large balances that exceed traditional FDIC / NCUA limits.
+We accomplish this by spreading business deposits across our nationwide network of financial institutions that compete for business deposits.

-With hundreds of banks competing for deposits, business leaders have access to the ultimate protection and the most competitive returns available for their cash reserves – all with a single deposit and a single monthly statement.
+With hundreds of banks and credit unions competing for deposits, business leaders have access to the ultimate protection and nationally competitive returns for their cash reserves – all with a single deposit and a single monthly statement.
 And don’t worry, AMMA™ does not replace your current bank, it simply enhances it.

 For more information, or to get started today, contact us.
 Our team is our secret sauce, and we look forward to helping you develop an effective cash management strategy for your business.